mozilla-l10n/localizer-documentation/src/tools/pontoon/glossary.md

 # Glossary

-This page includes an explanation for common terms used across the documentation.
+Explanation of common terms and concepts used across documentation.

 <!-- toc -->

 ## Comment

-Pontoon allows users to provide comments for strings.
-These can be used, for example, to discuss possible translations with other team members, or request more information from project managers.
+Comments can be used, for example, to discuss possible translations with other team members or request more information from project managers.

-Pontoon supports two types of comments:
+Pontoon supports two types of user comments:
-* *Source string comments* are associated with the source string, and are displayed in the `COMMENTS` tab in the right column.
+* *Source string comments* are associated with the source string and displayed in the `COMMENTS` tab in the right column.
-* *Translation comments* are associated with a specific translation, and are displayed under the translation itself in the editing area.
+* *Translation comments* are associated with a specific translation and displayed under the corresponding translation in the History panel.

-These should not be confused with *localization comments*.
-Depending on the underlying format, developers can add comments directly in the localization file for specific strings.
-This type of comment is displayed in the editing area, together with other information like [resource and context](#resource).
+User comments should not be confused with *Resource comments*, which developers can add directly to the resource file.
+This type of comment is displayed in the editing area, along with other information like the [resource path and context](#resource).

 ## Permission

 Users in Pontoon can have different permissions depending on their role:
-* Translators can both submit translations directly as approved translations, or review suggestions from other users.
-Unlike other Translation Management Systems, this is a single permission in Pontoon, and it’s referred to as *translator permission*.
+* Translators can either submit approved translations directly or review suggestions from other users.
+Unlike in some other Translation Management Systems, this is a single permission in Pontoon, and it’s referred to as *Translator permission*.
-* Team managers and Administrators have translator permissions, but can also change permissions assigned to other users (i.e. “promote” or ”demote” them).
+* Team managers have translator permissions, but can also change permissions assigned to other users (i.e., ”promote” or ”demote” them).

 ## Resource

-Source content and translations are organized in localization files within a repository (see [version control system](#version-control-system)).
-These localization files generally follow a key-value structure: they contain a list of text snippets that are associated with unique identifiers (keys).
-The string is the value associated to a specific ID.
+Resources are localization files within a repository (see [version control system](#version-control-system)) used to store source content and translations.
+They can be in different file formats but generally follow the same key-value structure, where the key (displayed as *Context* in the Source string panel) is a unique identifier and the value is a text snippet that needs to be translated.

-In Pontoon, a file is referred to as a *resource*, while an identifier is called *context*.

 ## Translation

-When there is no risk of ambiguity, this term is used as an umbrella term that includes:
+A translation is any submission of the target content.
+There are several types of translations:
-* *Approved translations*: translations that have been submitted directly or approved by users with translator permissions.
+* *Approved translations*: translations submitted directly or approved by users with translator permissions.
-* *Suggestions*: this includes both suggestions that are still unreviewed (pending), or that have been rejected by users with translator permissions.
+* *Suggestions*: translations that have not been reviewed yet (pending).
-* *Pretranslations*: strings that have been translated by the pretranslation feature, and are still pending review.
+* *Pretranslations*: translations that have been authored by the pretranslation feature.

 ## Terminology

-Terminology — also called *glossary* in other Translation Management Systems — is a list of terms and definitions used to support the translation process.
-It explains what each terms means and how to translate it.
+Terminology — sometimes also referred to as a *Glossary* — is a list of terms and their definitions.
+Pontoon will highlight any terms in the source string and show their definitions as well as translations into the target language.

 TBX, or TermBase eXchange, is a standard file format used in the translation industry to represent and exchange terminological information.
+Pontoon Terminology can be downloaded in the TBX format.

 ## Translation memory

-Translation memory is a database that stores all previous translations for a specific string.
+Translation memory is a list of all approved translations for any string.
 It can be leveraged to provide suggestions when translating new content.

 TMX, or Translation Memory eXchange, is a standard file format used in the translation industry to represent and exchange translation memories.
+Pontoon Translation memory can be downloaded in the TMX format.

 ## Translation mode

-Depending on their settings or permissions, users will be able to submit translations directly (*Translation Mode*), or only submit suggestions (*Suggestion Mode*).
+Depending on their settings and permissions, users will be able to submit translations directly (*Translation Mode*), or only submit suggestions (*Suggestion Mode*).

-Contributors — users without translator permissions — can only access *Suggestion Mode*, while translators and team managers can manually switch to it.
+Contributors — users without translator permissions — can only access *Suggestion Mode*, while translators and team managers can manually switch between the modes.

 ## Version Control System

-Pontoon supports a special type of project, called `DB Project`, where both source content and translations are stored in Pontoon’s internal database (DB).

-For the majority of projects, both source and translated content are also stored outside of Pontoon, in repositories that use [version control systems](https://en.wikipedia.org/wiki/Version_control) (VCS), like Mercurial (hg) or git.
+Most projects store source content and translations outside of Pontoon, in repositories that use [version control systems (VCS)](https://en.wikipedia.org/wiki/Version_control).
+The most popular are git and Mercurial (hg).

-Pontoon periodically reads from these repositories — both new source content and updates to existing translations — and writes back new translations from its internal database.
-This process is referred to as a *sync cycle*.
+Pontoon periodically (usually every 10 minutes) imports source content and translations from these repositories and writes translations back.
+This process is referred to as *Sync*.

+Pontoon also supports the so-called `DB projects`, where source content and translations are stored in Pontoon’s internal database (DB).